Verified Performance

 !def Record id name email age active

 TOON requires knowing array length upfront.
-Tauq supports true streaming.
+TQN supports true streaming.

 JSON (minified)